 Epiroc Accurately Models Acoustic Performance of Mining Equipment using ESI’s VA One

-Epiroc, a 141 year old company and world-leading provider of sustainable productivity solutions focusing on the manufacturing, mining and construction industries, produces Drill Rigs for surface and underground mining applications.
-The noise radiated from one of these Drill Rig’s power generator is of particular concern in environments where operators work in close proximity to the mining equipment.
+Epiroc, a world-leading provider of sustainable productivity solutions focusing on the manufacturing, mining, and construction industries, produces drill rigs for surface and underground mining applications (Fig.1).
+The noise radiated from one of these drill rig’s power generator is of particular concern in environments where operators work in close proximity to the mining equipment.
 To meet internal noise level targets, absorbent materials are used to encapsulate the engine and reduce noise radiation.

 The diesel engine used as the power source is a key contributor to radiated noise from drill rigs.
 An effective encapsulation of the engine (source) reduces noise, which contributes to the operators’ comfort, results in higher productivity, and meets upcoming noise regulations.
 The design team at Epiroc assessed the performance of different engine encapsulation variants early in the design cycle in order to identify optimal acoustic performance based on cost, weight, and noise reduction.
 Another objective was to achieve faster design turnaround times.

 Initially, they analyzed the acoustic performance of component sets, such as the engine cooler and accompanying baffle.
 Physical prototypes were tested to understand energy transmission from the engine, through the baffle, and to the cooler.
 Testing was time-consuming and expensive due to the countless measurements required and the string of physical prototypes needed to evaluate each new improvement.
 Another concern was that results were not available until late in the design cycle, when design changes are costly and difficult to implement, as overall design parameters are already set.

 Epiroc began working with ESI’s vibro-acoustic solution, VA One Statistical Energy Analysis (SEA) module, to assess the use of simulation for optimizing noise radiation for engine encapsulation systems.